oluwaseyiTaiwo/ETL_Pipeline_project-csv_to_postgress_-/README.md

 ### 2. Install Python and Dependencies
 - **Install Python:**
-Ensure Python 3.8 or higher is installed on your system.
+  - Ensure Python 3.8 or higher is installed on your system.
 Check the version with:
 ```bash
 python --version
 ```

 - **Set Up Virtual Environment:**
-Create a virtual environment for the project:
+  - Create a virtual environment for the project:
 ```bash
 python -m venv venv
 source your_env_name/bin/activate
 ```

 - **Install Dependencies:**
-Install the required Python packages from requirements.txt:
+  - Install the required Python packages from requirements.txt:
 ```bash
 pip install -r requirements.txt
 ```

 ### 3. Set Up PostgreSQL
 - Install PostgreSQL
-Ensure PostgreSQL is installed on your system.
+  - Ensure PostgreSQL is installed on your system.
 Download PostgreSQL.

 - Create Database
-Log in to PostgreSQL and create a new database:
+  - Log in to PostgreSQL and create a new database:

 ```sql
 CREATE DATABASE Take_Home_ETL_Pipeline;
 ```
 - Create Schema
-Copy and Paste the provided Data_schema.sql script to set up the database tables using the GUI query tool on pgAdmin4
+  - Copy and Paste the provided Data_schema.sql script to set up the database tables using the GUI query tool on pgAdmin4

 ###  4. Configuration
     - Edit config.json
-    pdate the config.json file with appropriate file paths and database connection details:
+    - update the config.json file with appropriate file paths and database connection details:

 ```json
 {